-Barber’s keynote is called “Bloody Hell Plus Other Marketing Truths via My British Mother.”
+Barber’s newest keynote is called “Bloody Hell Plus Other Marketing Truths via My British Mother.”
 He explained that he grew up in a unique household.
 His mom and dad came from nothing and came from a part of England focused on a blue collar lifestyle.
 He watched his parents move to the US, start a business, be extremely successful, and live the American Dream.
 His mom provided him with a unique perspective on how to treat people.
 His parents used that in their business, and Barber says that he has tried to coalesce those lessons into how he thinks about marketing campaigns, brand development, product design, as well as things like SEO, PPC, display, and email.

 Barber added that his parents provided an incredibly rich framework for how to think about how to treat customers and how things should be thought about inside of organizations.

 Barber always wants his sessions to be as entertaining as they are informative.
 He wants people to walk away and be able to remember what they just learned and always thinks about how the audience can truly feel the things he talks about and remember them.
 To make his talks memorable, he uses examples of his mom and even Beyonce.